syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-aws-lambda.md

 # Create, read, and edit Excel files in AWS Lambda

 Syncfusion XlsIO is a [.NET Core Excel library](https://www.syncfusion.com/document-processing/excel-framework/net-core/excel-library) can be used to create, read, edit Excel files.
-This also convert Excel files to PDF.
+This library supports manipulating Excel documents in Amazon Web Services (AWS) with the Lambda function.

-## Create a simple Excel report
+## Steps to create an Excel document in AWS Lambda

 The below steps illustrates creating a simple Invoice formatted Excel document in AWS Lambda.